rjairam/morser/README.md

 v 0.3 Alpha known issues
 - Speed is variable.
 Change "WPM" variable.
 - Morse beep is slightly higher pitched when starting.
 Could be due to GPIO timing and/or loading.
-- GPIO access requires elevated privilege.
-Run it using sudo or run as root.
+- If GPIO access requires elevated privilege, run it using sudo or run as root.
+(I think it works fine as a regular pi user

 How to use:
 - Attach a passive piezo buzzer to pin 18 and ground. (you can change the output pin in the code) Moving coil speakers may work, but you may need a driver circuit.
 I have used one with a 220uF cap in series.